arvindell/envful/README.md

 ## How to declare variables

-Inside your`.env.example` file, you can declare the variables that your process requires.
+Inside your `.env.example` file, you can declare the variables that your application requires.
 You can use the triple # to add a comment to the variable.

 Example: